kislerdm/pulumi-neon/docs/_index.md

 }
 ```

-3. Run `pulumi up -f`
+5. Run `pulumi up -f`
-4. Examine the Neon console: it's expected to see a new project there.
+6. Examine the Neon console: it's expected to see a new project called "myProjectProvisionedWithPulumiGoSDK".

 ### Typescript